-- TV-Streaming Service: Students living in Northeastern university housing have online access to live streaming TV, on demand shows, and movies through XFINITY On CampusTM offers 200 live TV channels as well as thousands of on-demand shows and movies. - Internet: Wireless and wired high-speed networks are available in the residence halls and are designed to be as compatible as possible with a wide variety of devices.
+- TV-Streaming Service: Students living in Northeastern university housing have online access to live streaming TV, on demand shows, and movies through XFINITY On CampusTM.
+Available through Northeastern's partnership with Comcast, XFINITY On CampusTM offers 200 live TV channels as well as thousands of on-demand shows and movies. - Internet: Wireless and wired high-speed networks are available in the residence halls and are designed to be as compatible as possible with a wide variety of devices.
 To maintain secure internet access, some of these networks require students to register their devices annually to connect.